 30 days prior to departure or less: 100% of the trip price

 MINIMUM TRAVELERS FOR DEPARTURE This trip will depart with a minimum of five (5) travelers.
-If a trip does not reach the minimum number of five (5) travelers, anyone already registered will have the option to join the next Guided Trip (currently planned for Spring 2022) or be issued a refund of their trip deposit.
+If a trip does not reach the minimum number of five (5) travelers, anyone already registered will have the option to join the next Guided Trip or be issued a refund of their trip deposit.
 Otherwise, only in the case of a force majeure would we postpone or cancel a trip.

-COVID-19 Italy has been diligent and successful in managing the virus and we're very confident that restrictions will be lifted and we'll be able to safely travel together in fall of 2021.
-Please note that during the trip, we will adhere to any/all local regulations that are in place, which may include (but is not limited to) obligatory mask wearing.
+COVID-19 Italy has been diligent and successful in managing the virus and we're very confident that restrictions will be lifted and we'll be able to safely travel together in spring 2022.
+Please note that during the trip, we will adhere to any/all local regulations that are in place, which may include (but are not limited to) showing proof of vaccination, negative test requirements and/or obligatory mask wearing.
 Your health and safety is absolutely our highest priority.

 AIRFARE International flights to and from the U.S. are not included in Cohica Guided Trips.
 However, if you’d like our recommendations on the most cost-effective and efficient flights from your home airport, just ask.